gitlabhq/gitlabhq/doc/reply_by_email/postfix.md

 ## Configure Postfix to use Maildir-style mailboxes

-Courier, which we will install later to add IMAP authentication, requiers mailboxes to have the Maildir format, rather than mbox.
+Courier, which we will install later to add IMAP authentication, requires mailboxes to have the Maildir format, rather than mbox.

 1. Configure Postfix to use Maildir-style mailboxes: